pixelc-linux/pixelc-rootfs-scripts/README.md

 Only `bootstrap1`, `bootstrap2` and `configure` are mandatory; these need to be written separately for each distribution.
-The others can be supplied from the `fallback` directory.
-This directory provides fallback scripts for when they're not written; the mandatory ones have fallbacks that exit with failure, the optional ones have reasonable default behavior, with the exception of the `download` stage, which simply does nothing by default.
+The others can be supplied from the `default` directory.
+This directory provides default scripts for when they're not written; the mandatory ones have defaults that exit with failure, the optional ones have reasonable default behavior, with the exception of the `download` stage, which simply does nothing by default.